tibetan-nlp/classical-tibetan-corpus/README.md

 [Constraint Grammar](http://visl.sdu.dk/constraint_grammar.html) formalism to add universal POS tags and universal features to our text corpus.
-Note that CG3 does not directly implement feature-value tags, so the universal feature tags are just complex tags, for example `NumType=Card|NumForm=Digit`.
+Note that CG3 does not directly implement feature-value tags, so the universal features just come out as complex tags, for example `NumType=Card|NumForm=Digit`.

 In addition, the script adds minimal syntactic dependencies to the texts.